D4-6/AGRO/README.md

 # AGRO
-Microcontroller code for the AGRO Robot code 2024-2025
+Microcontroller code for the AGRO Robot 2024-2025